rthalley/dnspython/README.md

 If you want to use DNSSEC functionality, run
 `pip install dnspython[dnssec]`.

-If you want to use internationalized domain names (IDNA) functionality, you must run
-`pip install dnspython[idna]`

 If you want to use the Trio asynchronous I/O package, run `pip install dnspython[trio]`.